Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 When to Start Blood Pressure Medication?

-If lifestyle changes and natural methods aren’t enough to bring blood pressure into a healthy range, it may be time to consult a healthcare provider about medication.
-The decision to start blood pressure medication is personalized and based on factors such as:
+If lifestyle changes and natural methods aren’t enough to bring blood pressure into a healthy range, it may be time to consult a healthcare provider about blood pressure medication.
+The decision to start medication is personalized and based on factors such as:

 • Your current blood pressure readings